Healthdirect Free Australian health advice you can count on.

 What causes uterine fibroids?

 The cause of uterine fibroids is unknown.
-However, the female hormone oestrogen has been linked to the growth of fibroids.
+However, the female hormones oestrogen and progesterone have been linked to the growth of fibroids.

-Fibroids usually develop during a woman’s reproductive years, and may shrink after menopause due to reduced oestrogen levels.
+Fibroids usually develop during your reproductive years.
+They may shrink after menopause.

 When should I see my doctor?